-In its therapeutic pipeline, Seed’s VMSC-04 candidate for prevention of recurrent urinary tract infection, under its Luca Biologics subsidiary, is reportedly in a phase 2 trial, studying the impact of vaginal fluid and microbiota transplantation, and its treatments for bacterial vaginosis and spontaneous preterm birth are in the final stages of preclinical development, Dhir says.
+In its therapeutic pipeline, Seed’s VMSC-04 candidate for prevention of recurrent urinary tract infection, under its Luca Biologics subsidiary, is reportedly entering a phase 1b/2a, studying the impact of vaginal fluid and microbiota transplantation, and its treatments for bacterial vaginosis and spontaneous preterm birth are in the final stages of preclinical development, Dhir says.

 Over the next few years, the company is looking to build out its neurology pipeline through a newly announced licensing partnership with Axial Therapeutics to develop microbe drugs for treatment of anxiety, depression and other mental health conditions.
 The partnership, announced in July, builds on over 10 years of research by Axial’s CEO and Seed Health board member, Sarkis Mazmanian, on the impact of intestinal compound leakage into the bloodstream on brain functions and anxiety-related behaviors.

 “When certain compounds that are produced in the intestines get into circulation, and those are compounds that in a normal condition aren’t meant to leak out, we believe this is what is inducing … these behavioral changes,” Mazmanian says of the research from his California Institute of Technology laboratory.